Magical Trip's Handpicked Authentic Nightlife Attractions in Shinjuku

 What do in Shinjuku 2 chome: Meet an “okama” at the biggest gay town in Japan

 Men who dress as women in Japan are called "okama".
 There are various shops in Shinjuku 2-chome such as okama bars where the okama people entertain guests, shops where you can enjoy shows, and a bar where same sexually-oriented people gather.
-Although it is a gay town, Shinjuku 2-chome is one of the places to pick up women since group of girls visit there to go to gay bars.
+Although it is a gay town, Shinjuku 2-chome is one of the best places to pick up women since groups of girls visit there to go to gay bars.

 Shinjuku 2-chome has a warm hospitality where you can communicate with your heart even if there is a language barrier.

 What to do and see in Shinjuku at night

 The Shinjuku area is one of Tokyo's secondary cities like Shibuya and Ikebukuro, and its huge downtown area started about a 100 years ago.
 You can experience the good old days at Omoide Yokocho where you find the oldest drinking street in Shinjuku, and the delicious aroma of yakitori catch your attention.
 Shinjuku was originally developed as a post-town, and it prospered as a terminal station as the traffic system developed.
 Shinjuku then became the center of commercial business and culture.
 The number of theaters, cinemas and cafes started to increase in Kabukicho around 60 years ago, and now there are a variety of eateries such as yakitori shops, yakiniku stores, yakiniku restaurants, Japanese-style pubs, soba, sushi, and more.
 Eateries in Shinjuku have a wide range of stores from full-fledged Japanese cuisine to budget-friendly shops where you can eat and drink for less than 1000 yen, so you can enjoy according to your budget.
 It is okay to visit a place for only drinking or eating, it is ideal for bar hopping.